 - Represented nominal company defendant in a massive shareholder derivative litigation alleging breaches of fiduciary duty, aiding and abetting breaches of fiduciary duty, and various purportedly deceptive actions by the company during a stock split

-- Represented a cruise line in fraud litigation against an equipment manufacturer
+- Represented a cruise line in fraud litigation against an equipment manufacturer, amounting to more than $70 million in damages

 - Obtained the complete dismissal of a lawsuit filed against a national insurance company after successfully arguing the Employee Retirement Income Security Act (ERISA) preempted the state law claims; the dismissal saved the company millions of dollars because (after some negotiation) the provider ultimately agreed to go in-network and forgo all litigation and arbitration options